|

 SWCPC 325

-Consists of photographs of the Tyler Ranch home (ca.
+Consists of photographs of the Tyler Ranch home (ca. 1940; 1972).
+Built in the

-at one time, the only house of its kind constructed between Tascosa and Dodge City.
+house of its kind constructed between Tascosa and Dodge City.